galaxygoldfish/pineapple/README.md

 # Pineapple
+This app is no longer being developed due to new Reddit API pricing.
+If you would like to use it, please create your own API key and build the app using instructions below 👇

 Reddit client for Android highlighting Material Design 3 aspects, with dynamic color and a clean, more minimalistic design.
 (WIP)

 <img src="PineapplePreview.png">